RealmTeam/django-rest-framework-social-oauth2/README.rst

        'django.contrib.auth.backends.ModelBackend',
     )

-The only settings of this app is :
+The settings of this app are:
- - PROPRIETARY_BACKEND_NAME sets the name of your Oauth2 social backend (e.g Facebook), defaults to "Django"
+ - DRFSO2_PROPRIETARY_BACKEND_NAME sets the name of your Oauth2 social backend (e.g Facebook), defaults to "Django"
+ - DRFSO2_URL_NAMESPACE sets the namespace for reversing urls.

 Now go to django admin and add a new Application.